vigneshbhuvan-nus/tp/docs/DeveloperGuide.md

 Role of the `Command` package:

-- Contains the instructions for various command classes
+- Contains the various command classes
 - Throws a `CommandException` if an error occurs between execution and obtaining `CommandResult`

 Given below is the Sequence Diagram for interactions within the `Logic` component for the `execute("remove 1")` API call.